General Information and Procedures

 In the first two cases (i.e., faculty and student research), the psychology department must follow the IRB guidelines for review and approval.
 In the third case (in-class experiments), the department believes that these are pedagogical exercises, not research per se.
 Consequently, instructors are given the freedom to use activities that they believe are appropriate, as long as those activities conform to the ethical standards of the American Psychological Association.
 In short, all research in the psychology department will conform to the American Psychological Association’s ethical standards and, when appropriate, research projects will be submitted to the IRB for its review.

-Departments in similar situations, with similar types of classroom projects, do not need to submit them for IRB or departmental approval.
+Academic programs in similar situations, with similar types of classroom projects, do not need to submit them for IRB or departmental approval.
 Note, however, that some ethical standards should be adopted and followed even in those pedagogical exercises.

 What is the procedure for submitting proposals to the IRB?